 Stopping over in Dubai?
+Take the time to explore the city and discover the best spots to dine.
 Here are five themed restaurants to try in Jumeirah Beach.

 Ground floor, Burj Al Arab, Dubai

 A visit to this showy upmarket seafood restaurant starts with a three-minute theme park ride in an elevator that simulates a submarine journey.

 The “submarine” navigates past a multi-coloured ocean bed as schools of colourful marine life race past the portholes.

 Tables at Al Mahara are laid out around a 360-degree floor-to-ceiling seawater aquarium complete with sharks.

 Table decorations continue along the marine theme and while the food is good, this restaurant definitely wins the prize for novelty.